 February 25th | 12:30 pm | Sturges Auditorium

-An expo of student expression: Mediums of poetry, dance, visual art, skit, rap, spoken word, and singing all centered on the idea of a revolutionary movement are welcome.
-Performances can be in association with the idea of social justice as well.
+An expo of student expression that utilizes mediums of poetry, dance, skit, rap, spoken word and singing all centered on social justice.
 Please join us for this informative and interactive experience.

 An open, informal discussion focused on the construct of gender in hip hop.
 Discussion will include topics such as the competition between female artists, hyper sexualization of women as well as the male bravado.

 March 1st | 7pm | Welles 123